Note: Being NBM (nil by mouth) does not mean no oral fluid intake is allowed, as saliva is still produced and swallowed.

 - Salivary Gland Tumors:

-- Pleomorphic Adenoma: The most common benign salivary gland tumor, typically affecting the parotid gland.
+- Pleomorphic Adenoma: The most common benign salivary gland tumour, typically affecting the parotid gland.
 Presents as a painless mass; treatment is resection.

-- Warthin's Tumor: A benign tumor often affecting the parotid gland, sometimes bilateral.
+- Warthin's Tumor: A benign tumour often affecting the parotid gland, sometimes bilateral.
 Treatment is resection.

-- Mucoepidermoid Carcinoma: A malignant salivary gland tumor.
+- Mucoepidermoid Carcinoma: A malignant salivary gland tumour.
 It can be high or low grade, often presenting with facial nerve (VII) involvement and lymphadenopathy.
 Resection is the treatment if feasible.

 - Adenocarcinoma: Another malignant type, often with facial nerve involvement and lymphadenopathy.
 Resection is the treatment of choice.